casper-astro/tutorials_devel/docs/tutorials/redpitaya/tut_adc_dac.md

 rp = casperfpga.CasperFpga(host='red_pitaya_name or ip_address', port=7147)
 ```

-The first thing we do is configure the FPGA.
+The first thing we do is configure the FPGA (Zynq PL).

 ```python
 rp.transport.upload_to_ram_and_program('your_fpgfile.fpg')